BalveerSinghYT/CS50-Problems/log.md

 ### Day6: October 17, 2020 (Solving pset3/runoff)
 I implemented one function out of six called Vote.
 This function generally validates the name of the candidate & updates it to the global preference array.

+### Day7: October 18, 2020 (Solving pset3/runoff)
+Today I just implemented the tabulate & print_winner function which prints the name of a candidate who has more than half the number of votes.